 Action: Katie Watts to finalise arrangements for the BBQ.

 There will also be an Indian food stall, which will include vegetarian food.
 This is being organised via Jug Judge.

+Action: Katie Watts will liaise with Jug regarding this.

 The cable height is still an issue so Helen and Phil Appleyard are meeting Mrs Linford after Easter to discuss solutions.